jaiswalchitransh/KIIT-Library-Management-System/README.md

 # KIIT Library Management System

-The "KIIT Library Management System" is a robust Full Stack Application developed specifically for KIIT college, leveraging the power of the .NET Framework, C#.NET, Windows Forms, and MS SQL Server.
+The "KIIT Library Management System" is a robust Full Stack Application developed specifically for KIIT University, leveraging the power of the .NET Framework, C#.NET, Windows Forms, and MS SQL Server.
 This application represents a comprehensive solution for managing the library's extensive data, designed with a user-friendly interface and a powerful backend to handle various library management tasks efficiently.

 The backend, developed using C#, integrates seamlessly with the Windows Forms frontend, providing a smooth and responsive user experience.
 At the core of the application is its ability to execute a wide range of SQL queries to interact with the MS SQL Server database.
 These queries enable the retrieval and manipulation of critical data such as book details, student information, issued book records, and return book details.
 This ensures that all library operations are accurately recorded and easily accessible.